Ticket

 To manage Tickets efficiently, you can use a separate [Inbox] module for each .
 With Inbox, you can connect external tools like Slack for automated feedback capture or configure an email address and forms to collect feedback directly.
 For full control, you can also create Tickets in the [Inbox] module manually whenever needed.

-From each Ticket, you can easily generate or to ensure feedback translates into actionable tasks or recorded ideas.
+From each Ticket, you can easily generate Work Items or Opportunities to ensure feedback translates into actionable tasks or recorded ideas.
 This flow helps you stay organized and turn insights into progress.
 See below for more information on generating objects from Tickets.

 As a Team Admin or Owner, you must first enable the Ticket and Inbox features in your Team’s settings.
 You can also customize the [Inbox] module’s behavior by creating custom statuses or increasing automatization by integrating with external resources like Slack.